-The effects of the declaration of insolvency on the debtor mainly depend on whether insolvency is voluntary or mandatory.
-In the first case, the debtor usually retains its powers to manage and operate its business, supervised by the insolvency administrator the insolvency judge has appointed.
-If insolvency is mandatory, debtors lose all rights over their assets, which are managed by the insolvency administrator.
-When the debtor is a company, the judge may grant injunctive relief over the assets and liabilities of the directors or liquidators and managing directors (including those who held these positions in the preceding two years) when there are sufficient grounds to consider that, in the insolvency proceedings, they will be requested to cover the deficit.
+The effects of opening insolvency proceedings (declaration of insolvency) depend on whether the insolvency is voluntary or mandatory.
+In voluntary insolvency proceedings, debtors will, in principle, retain management and disposal powers over their assets-subject to supervision by the insolvency administrator.
+In mandatory insolvency proceedings, the debtor's management and disposal powers over the assets will be suspended and replaced by the insolvency administrator.
+When the debtor is a legal entity, the judge may may preventively seize the assets and liabilities of the directors or liquidators and managing directors (including those who held these positions in the preceding two years) when there is a reasonable possibility that those persons will be required to cover all or part of the deficit upon classification of the insolvency.